theolivenbaum/resin/README.md

 Resin creates a vector space of words embedded as bags-of-characters.
 Variable length strings are encoded into a fixed-length Int64 vector space.
 Even though such a space can be computationally heavy, this type of embedding was chosen for its encoding speed and low CPU pressure at querying time.
-Read on to learn why.
+Read on to learn why it's fast.

 ### Strengths

 Fast to encode, fast to query.
 Supports fuzzy queries since it considers `the` to be the same word as `hte`.
+Supports wildcard queries since it considers `te` to be similar to the word `the`.

 ### Weaknesses

-It considers `the` to be the same word as `hte`.
+It considers `the` to be the same word as `hte`, i.e. does not encode order of characters, only their frequency.

 Operations such as dot product and cosine similarity on vectors in this model is O(n) where n is the number of significant component pairs.